Arin17/project-one/README.md

 # Credits

 ### Content
-- Textual content for Mindfulness sourced from
+- Textual content for Mindfulness sourced from www.mayoclinic.org
 - Textual content for Foundations of minfulness was sourced from https://www.habitsforwellbeing.com/the-four-foundations-of-mindfulness/
 - Textual content for booking session headings sourced from positivepsychology.com
 - The font was sourced from Google Fonts.
+- Icons were sourced from https://fontawesome.com/
+- Colour Palette was created using https://color.adobe.com/create/color-wheel
 - Balsamiq was used to create the wireframes.
 - Curved video section tutorial from https://www.youtube.com/watch?v=mqzSY6Qy0yk